 Coaching is not about giving advice, asking lots of questions or telling people what to do.
 It’s not about diagnosing people, being a therapist or a counsellor.
 It's about having someone sit there and be a mirror to you.

+A life coach isn't someone who's nailed it at life and can tell you all the secrets of how to nail it too.
 Being a coach is about being the person who helps someone to help them-self by empowering them – empowering people to see that if the problem lies within, then so does the solution.
 You will become empowered to seek the right support, become independent or get confidence back in getting what you want out of life.

 More than anything, coaching is about listening.
 Not talking, but really listening to someone who just wants to be listened to and be understood by someone who won't judge.
 It’s about being listened to by someone who will simply understand you and demonstrate their understanding by reflecting your words and affirming your strengths back to you.